AbdullahHamadax/TOP/notes/intro-node.md

 The learning process involves understanding the theory and applying it in practice.
 This will help you understand more deeply how they work.
 Completing projects is a way to ensure you have understood the theory and can apply it in practice.

-When stuck, you can solve it by googling (usually most of the problems you encounter have been faced and solved by someone else), taking breaks (this helps you 'reset' your mind and helps your brain tackle the problem from a different perspective), or you can ask someone with experience like teachers, friends, or someone on a forum,...
+When stuck, you can solve it by googling (usually most of the problems you encounter have been faced and solved by someone else), taking breaks (this helps you 'reset' your mind and helps your brain tackle the problem from a different perspective), or you can ask someone with experience like teachers, friends, or someone on a forum, ...

 ### Pitfalls to Avoid